-On April 18, 2011, the City of San Pablo adopted the General Plan environmental impact report (EIR), which included analysis of the potential environmental impacts associated with construction and operation of a partially vacant lot at 2364 Road 20 (Project) in the City of San Pablo.
-The City of San Pablo General Plan specifically supports residential infill on vacant lots within existing neighborhoods (Policy LU-I-16).
-After the adoption of the EIR, the property owner submitted for approval of a Major Design Review, Conditional Use Permit, and Density Bonus with Waivers/Concessions and Variances for the Project.
-The project will develop 64 residential units in a five-story building placed on a 1.04acre site.
+On September 19, 2011, the City of San Pablo adopted the San Pablo Avenue Specific Plan environmental impact report (EIR), which included analysis of the potential environmental impacts associated with construction and operation of high-density residential at 2364 Road 20 (Project) in the City of San Pablo.
+After the adoption of the EIR, the property owner submitted for approval of a Major Design Review, Conditional Use Permit, and Density Bonus with Concessions/Waivers and Variances for the Project.
+The project will develop 64 residential units in a five-story building placed on a 1.04-acre site.
 The project will also include a parking garage and surface parking.
-The project will continue to be consistent with the land use and zoning for the Project site specified in the General Plan.
-However, the Project will exceed the allowed building height limit and will encroach into the side yard and creekbank setbacks.
+The project will continue to be consistent with the land use and zoning for the Project site specified in the Specific Plan.
+However, the Project will exceed the allowed building height limit and will encroach into the side yard and creekbank setback.
 In response, the Project developer is requesting the grant of a density bonus in exchange for dedicating 10 percent of the allowable dwelling units (6 units) for very low-income households.
 By providing 6 units for very low-income households, the Project developer requests receiving two concessions (as allowed by California Government Code Section 65915(d)(2)(B)).
-One concession requested is for the required building height limit and one concession is for the encroachment into the side-yard setback.
-In addition, the Project has requested Density Bonus waivers/reductions or variances to allow for minor encroachments into the 30-foot from top of creekbank setback to accommodate support piers and a second level overhang and for an increase in the number of allowable stories from four to five.
-Density Bonus Law also allows a reduced off-street parking requirement which the project would meet by providing 72 parking spaces.
+One concession requested is for the required height and one concession is for the side yard setback.
+In addition, the Project has requested Density Bonus waivers/reductions or variances to allow for minor encroachments into the 30-foot from top of creekbank setback to accommodate support piers and a second-level overhang and for an increase in the number of allowable stories from four to five.
+Density Bonus Law also allows a reduced off-street parking requirement which the project would meet by providing 72 parking spaces